- Contribute to NPR in northeastern Oklahoma

 Fired Florida A&M Band Director Says His Hazing Warnings Were Dismissed

-Florida A&M's famed "Marching 100" band has been rocked by the death of its drum major on Nov.
+Florida A&M's famed "Marching 100" band has been rocked by the death of one of its drum majors on Nov.
 19. Police still haven't released all the details of his death, but they said Robert Champion had been throwing up and hazing had something to do with it.

 Julian White, the band director was fired and yesterday he spoke to media and said he tried to stop the hazing but the school didn't take him seriously.
 At one point before Champion's death, he said, he suspended 26 band members for hazing-related incidents, but he said he didn't receive back-up from school officials and parents kept asking him how the band would perform without "19 trombone players."